 It’s difficult to learn how to convince an abuser that they need help.
 Like every decision, it’s best for them to learn this by becoming self-aware.

 Here are some soft approaches that you can try to convince someone to seek help.

 First, try asking them open-ended questions.
 A great question to ask is, “What would your life look like if you didn’t drink (or take drugs)?”
 Another question could be “How would you solve life’s problems without drinking (or taking drugs)”

 These questions are intended to invite them to self-reflect and think about how to solve their own problems.

 - Learn about medical detoxification yourself.
 This process includes using medication to wean people off drugs and alcohol.
-It lessens the physical discomforts of withdrawal, as well as ensuring their safety.
+It lessens the physical discomforts of withdrawal, as well as ensures their safety.
 Quitting cold turkey can be damaging.
 Do your research and share what you learn.
-It could be a relief for your loved one to know they don’t have to face the fight alone.
+It could be a relief for your loved ones to know they don’t have to face the fight alone.